 Of the languages that are still spoken today, over half of them are at risk of extinction by the end of the century.
 At the same time, the human population is expected to nearly double in that time.
 There will be more people, but less languages, less cultural diversity, more uniformity.

 If you create the infrastructure, hopefully you can create better condtions for these languages to survive.
 We’re working with marginalized or ignored cultures in the hopes of helping create an infrastructure — one that will allow them to create educational and publishing tools, to strengthen their cultures.

 We often open source our work.
 We feel that’s the best way to provide support, since these cultures are often not financially privileged.
 It’s a joy to see our work implemented and used in ways we had not expected.

-TS: You mentioned earlier that you and your team try to take on a project like this every year.
-Can you tell us a little bit about some of these different projects?
+You mentioned earlier that you and your team try to take on a project like this every year.
+Can you tell us a little bit about these different projects?

 Our work with Hebrew took seven years.
 We worked on a secondary script — I won’t use the word “italic” since this is a feature of Latin fonts — but we worked to create a secondary script that could add emphasis to a block of text.
 We organized events in Israel, produced a booklet, and made a bunch of fonts available.

 Now, we’re working with Armenian typefaces which are made for just one country, one language, one script.
 We’ve created 20 different typefaces, researched historical resources, and at the end, we are hoping to publish essays about our processes and the history.
 Our goal is to publish work that is really unprecedented.